The Three Waves of Hollywood Immigration

 In recent years Hollywood has continued to act as a strong magnet, drawing the German directors Roland Emmerich (Godzilla, Independence Day, The Patriot) and Wolfgang Petersen (Air Force One, The Perfect Storm), cameramen such as Michael Ballhaus (Air Force One, The Departed) and Karl Walter Lindenlaub (Rob Roy), not to mention the Austrian Arnold Schwarzenegger (1947- ), or the German film music composers Hans Zimmer (Rain Man, The Lion King, Gladiator) and Berlin-born Christopher Franke (Universal Soldier, Tarzan and the Lost City).
 One of the more recent Hollywood arrivals is the Swiss-German director Marc Forster (Monster’s Ball, Quantum of Solace, and World War Z).

 A Fourth Category: Germanic Heritage

-Others have influenced Hollywood through their work, even though they remained in Europe (German filmmaker Leni Riefenstahl being a notable example).
+Others have influenced Hollywood through their work, even though they remained in Europe.
+German filmmaker Leni Riefenstahl is the most notable example.
 In one way or another, many Austrians, Germans and Swiss, past and present, have contributed in some significant way to what moviegoers all over the world see on the silver screen.